by David Parmenter

 However, I firmly believe that performance measures exist for a higher purpose; helping align the staff’s daily actions to the organization’s critical success factors”.

-Yet, in reality, measures are often a random collection prepared with little expertise signifying nothing. .
-To make matters worse these measures cost the organization dearly:
+Yet, in reality, measures are often a random collection prepared with little expertise signifying nothing.
+For this reason measures that contain these problems should be abandoned:

 - Measures gamed to the detriment of the organization so that executives can increase their pay.